 What’s the best way to find and explore my A-spot?

 The A-spot is deeper than your G spot, roughly one to two inches.
 I suggest purchasing an anal toy (one that has a slight curvature) or a prostate toy (even if you don’t have one).
 To find your A-spot, insert the toy with the curvature facing upward, toward your belly.

-I prefer people start experimenting with a toy that’s been designed for butt play (read: it has a base so that it doesn’t get lost inside you) and do it by yourself.
+I prefer people start experimenting with a toy, like the plusOne® dual vibrating arc, that’s been designed for butt play (read: it has a base so that it doesn’t get lost inside you) and do it by yourself.
 This allows you to explore how to hit the correct zones of stimulations without feeling pressure from your partner to perform.
 You’ll want to take your time trying out different positions, seeing what works and what doesn’t.
 Then you can bring this into partner play when you’re comfortable.
 It’s important to remember that the V wall is very thin and some people may experience more internal pain from hitting this wall and the cervix, while others say it feels great.
-You’ll want to take your time preparing by pre-dilation (link to our intro guide to bottoming).
+You’ll want to take your time preparing by pre-dilation.

 Once you’re ready, you can introduce your partner to the fun.
 I always suggest that you take a more dominating role at the beginning, which means you on top.
 Just like you did with your toy, you’ll have to play around and find what angles and positions work best to see what walls create the sensations you are looking for (and which ones create discomfort).
 I’ve heard that many women love when they’re being penetrated towards their stomach.
 This means having the toy or D hit more towards the shared A and V wall.
 Of course, start slow and listen to your body and remain open lines of communication with your partner.